Resume Bullet Points or Paragraphs?

 Are there exceptions to the rule?

-An approachable Technical Specialist, with an honors degree in Cyber Security and extensive technical knowledge.
+An approachable Technical Specialist with an honors degree in Cyber Security and extensive technical knowledge.
 Quickly identifies IT problems and understands requirements to develop effective solutions in line with industry standards.
-Skilled at reducing costs and increasing efficiency through automation, adapting easily to changing market demands.
+Skilled at reducing costs and increasing efficiency through automation, adapting easily to changing market demands

-How to write resume bullet points
+How to write resume bullet points for your work experience section

-Use 4-6 bullet points
+Use four to six bullet points

 Start with a strong power verb

 Although not always possible, you should try to start each bullet point with an attention-grabbing action verb to help highlight key accomplishments and relevant skills.
-For example, Managed, Trained, Executed, Reduced, Improved or Delivered.
-For more verbs to start bullet points for resumes, check out our post on some 101 awesome power verbs

 Make sure the first bullet hits the hardest

 The first bullet point of each position should be your main accomplishment.
-You want to capture the attention of the hiring manager with a strong start and make them think “Wow!”
+You want to capture the attention of the hiring manager with a strong start and make them think, “Wow!”

 Include numbers